WolodjaZ/jax-vqgan/docs/tutorials.md

-This tutorial demonstrate how to train VQGAN in JAX/Flax using our pipeline.
-For the tutorial we will train on [imagenette](https://www.tensorflow.org/datasets/catalog/imagenette) datasets.
+This tutorial demonstrates how to train VQGAN in JAX/Flax using our pipeline.
+For the tutorial, we will train on [imagenette](https://www.tensorflow.org/datasets/catalog/imagenette) datasets.

-Note: This notebook will be re-evaluated when I get access to GPU to fully train this model, for now I am poor jobless person 😞.
+Note: This notebook will be reevaluated when I get access to GPU in order to fully train this model, but for now I am poor jobless person 😞.

 ```python